 Meanwhile, you need as many servers in as many countries to avoid having to use overcrowded ones, and to be able to access the content of as many different regions as possible.

-When it comes to PureVPN, it is not the fastest, but it is not that bad, either.
+When it comes to PureVPN, professional examination shows that it is not the fastest, but the speed test has shown that it is not that bad, either.